wtsky/javascript-style-guide/README.md

-# REI JavaScript Style Guide
+# White Sky JavaScript Style Guide

-> Code style guide for JavaScript at REI
+> Code style guide for JavaScript at White Sky

-*A mostly reasonable approach to JavaScript, forked and modified from [Airbnb's excellent JavaScript style guide][airbnb-js-styleguide]*
+*A mostly reasonable approach to JavaScript, forked and modified from [REI's excellent JavaScript style guide][rei-js-styleguide]*, which itself was forked and modified from [Airbnb's most excellent JavaScript style guide][airbnb-js-styleguide]*

+[rei-js-styleguide]: //github.com/reidev/js-style-guide
 [airbnb-js-styleguide]: //github.com/airbnb/javascript

 <a name='TOC'>Table of Contents</a>
 -----------------------------------